-Our tests of compliance with selected provisions of laws regulations disclosed no instances of noncompliance that are required to be reported in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States or applicable OMB audit guidance.
+Our test of compliance with selected provisions of laws and regulations disclosed no instances of noncompliance that are required to be reported in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States or applicable OMB audit guidance.
 We caution that noncompliance may occur and not be detected by these tests and that such testing may not be sufficient for other purposes.

 This report is intended solely for the information and use of the management of the U.S. Mint, and the U.S. Department of the Treasury, OMB, the Congress, and Urbach, Kahn & Werlin, LLP, and is not intended to be and should not be used by anyone other than these specified parties.
+However, this report is available to the public as a matter of public record.

 Your staff has reviewed our report, and has no comments.
-Should you have any questions, please contact me on (202) 927-5430, or a member of your staff may contact Louis King, Director, Financial Audits on (202) 927-5774.
+Should you or a member of your staff have any questions, please contact me at (202) 927-5768, or Louis King, Director, Information Technology Audits, at (202) 927-5774.
 We appreciate the cooperation and the courtesies extended to our staff.

-William H. Pugh

-Deputy Assistant Inspector General for Financial Management and Information Technology Audits
+William H. Pugh Deputy Assistant Inspector General for Financial Management and Information Technology Audits October 10, 2003

-October 31, 2002